27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 All the 3 villages are a short driving distance from the city center.

-My recommendation is to always stay in the central area, including the Xochimilco and Jalatlaco neighborhoods.
+I recommend always staying in the central area, including the Xochimilco and Jalatlaco neighborhoods.
 These are some of my recommendations:

 Read more on where to stay in Oaxaca City, Mexico, or check directly on the map below.